Emergency Medical Services for Children (EMSC) Resources

 The EMSC Program provides prehospital care services with EMSC-related resources for education and events such as open houses, when requested, as available.
 However, this activity is limited.
 Therefore, services are encouraged to contact the National EMSC Resource Center, at http://www.ems-c.org, to review and order a variety of EMSC products through the National EMSC Clearinghouse.
 Many of these products or resources are free of charge or are downloadable.
 When visiting the National EMSC web site, click on Products and Resources, then EMSC Product Catalog.
 Available resources are arranged by subject area.

-NHTSA Releases Materials from Safe Transportation of Children in Ground Ambulances Meeting
+NHTSA Materials For Safe Transport of Children in Ground Ambulances

 AAP Releases Policy Statement: Consent for Emergency Medical Services for Children and Adolescents.